FezzedOne/epsilon-rp/Server rules.md

 -   Which character are you requesting revival for?
 -   How is your character being brought back?
 (Include whether or not it is another player character, an event, or a self-revival via background methods; this includes being dragged to a cloning vat or neural scanner by allies or cronies.)
 -   How long has your character been dead?
 How much damage has there been to the body, and especially to the brain or equivalent?
--   How was your character killed, and who or what killed them?
+-   How was your character killed, and who or what killed the character?
 -   Is your character of a common race or an uncommon race?
 Which race is it?
 -   Do your character's race or traits make revival/cloning/uploading difficult?
 -   Has your character been revived previously?
 (Please include **all** instances of revival/cloning/uploading that affect the version of your character seen on-server, including off-server background.)
--   What were the circumstances of their most recent death?
+-   What were the circumstances of the character's most recent death?
--   Do you consent to staff-decided penalties and side effects from cloning/revival?
+-   Do you consent to any staff-decided penalties and side effects from cloning/revival?
 -   If "yes" to the above, do you have any suggestions?
 (This is to provide staff with an idea of what you want; there's no guarantee that this will affect the final result.)

 ### Reviving KOed characters